g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 ## Step 2: Setup Pants

 Create a file named `pants.toml`.
 At the root of your new repo.
-This will be the central place for all of your pants configuration.
+This will be the central place for all of your Pants configuration.

 ```